-Your version of lyrebird for assignment #2 will be setup much like a parent-child relationship.
-The user will pass a list of encrypted files to the parent process and the parent process will create child processes to do the decryption.
-One child process will be created to decrypt each encrypted file.
+Your version of lyrebird for assignment #3 will maintain the similar parent-child relationship from assignment #2.
+The user will pass a list of encrypted files to the parent process and the parent process will use its child processes to do the decryption.
+The main difference in this assignment from the last is that the number of child processes will not necessarily match the number of encrypted files.

-Like assignment #1, your program should have the name lyrebird.
-Unlike assignment #1, lyrebird should take exactly one command-line argument.
-That one command-line argument is the name of a configuration file containing (a) a list of files to decrypt and (b) a list of locations in which to save the decrypted output.
+Like the previous assignments, your program should have the name lyrebird.
+Like assignment #2, lyrebird should take exactly one command-line argument.
+That one command-line argument is the name of a configuration file containing (a) a choice of scheduling algorithm, (b) a list of files to decrypt and (c) a list of locations in which to save the decrypted output.
 An example of how the program is started from the command line is: